 Home School Support Group –completed

 Functions include a variety of educational helps as we worked with children with special needs.
 Work from our Crozet base began over 15 years ago and peaked in 2002-2003.
 We no longer have this function from our home base, and our home base in the US is administrative in nature while our overseas projects have taken the forefront.
-However, we continue to be actively involved in various education-related services in the Philippines, where our early US experience proved to be very helpful.
+However, we continue to be actively involved in various education-related services in the Philippines.

 Katrina Assistance Project –completed

 We assisted a SW Alabama church in emergency relief work and assisted a medical team directed by All Nations representatives in the New Orleans and Biloxi area.
 While the project has closed, the experience served to influence our more recent work in the Philippines.
-The work in the Philippines often includes outreach due to typhoon or volcano damage, so the Katrina experience along with other disaster helps from the 1990s has helped shape our work in the Philippines.
+The work in the Philippines often includes outreach due to typhoon or volcano damage, so the Katrina experience along with other disaster helps from the 1990s has helped shape our first work in the Philippines.

 Kings Outreach Project – completed

 We have known the directors to Kings Outreach (Jamie and Diane) for over 20 years but worked with them for a three-year period (2013-2016).
 They have welcomed us to participate alongside their ministry functions and provided us a place to stay during the course of our project with them.
 We participated in their activities and repaired a cottage that we stayed in.

 Uganda Project with N.E.E.P.U – completed

 This was an extensive project that assisted a Ugandan ministry that helped a small village and school in rural Western Uganda.
 We provided funds, helped establish a farm, sent a container of education/farm materials and encouraged our friends.
 Training was provided to young people, teachers, and leaders.
 Teaching and preaching in local churches was also provided when requested.
 As this project was drawn to a close, the Philippine project began.